ONTHEFRITTZ/The-Dak-and-Chog-Tavern/docs/DCmon.md

    - Contract lives at `Contracts/DCMon.sol` (new file added in this patch).

 2. **Agent / Backend Worker**
-   - Handles swaps: MON/USDC ↔ DCmon, using Mandelbrot/Monad DEX once available.
-Initially, we can rely on a liquidity provider or mock swap route.
+   - Handles swaps and treasury flows: MON/USDC <-> DCMon (once DEX routes exist) and interim wrap/unwrap/deposit cycles when liquidity is pre-provisioned.
    - Monitors paymaster balance.
 When low, converts a portion of DCmon to MON (or native) and funds the paymaster account.
    - Calls `recordRewards` when staking rewards are harvested.
    - Maintains an encrypted audit log of all swaps/payouts.
 The key is derived from the owner wallet; only the house can decrypt.